ActionScripted/dygma-defy/README.md

 The thumbs can be confusing and hitting enter when chatting when you meant to send a space or delete can be annoying at first.
 Some textured mouse rubber can be a nice addition to some of the thumb keys to help you know where you are and what you're hitting.

+Have tried super keys and the timing of them just continues to annoy the crap out of me so we're not really using them.
+Haven't tried the new updated super keys though.

+I need repeats on home row keys so home row mods weren't ideal for me but I love the idea of home row stuff and less thumb stuff for some actions (maybe cmd and tab...).

 ## Restoring Defaults

 To restore your keyboard to factory settings or learn how to load these backup configurations, see the official guide: [how to restore the default configuration of the keyboard](https://support.dygma.com/hc/en-us/articles/360007165377-How-to-restore-the-default-configuration-of-the-keyboard).